Pore-scale imaging of hydrogen and methane storage in fractured aquifer rock: The impact of gas type on relative permeability: Results

 \subsection{Saturation and fluid distribution}

 To further explore the cause of the similarities and differences between the different relative permeability measurements, we investigated the average saturation and fluid distribution in the fracture space.
 The slice-averaged 1-D saturation profiles for hydrogen, methane, and nitrogen experiments at different fractional flows are shown in Figures \ref{Sat_H2}, \ref{Sat_CH4}, and \ref{Sat_N2}, respectively.
-As the fractional flow of gas (f$_g$) increases, the slice-averaged brine saturation (S$_w$) across the sample decreases for all gases, indicating that more gas is occupying the fracture space.
-For hydrogen and methane, saturation varies between 0.3 and 1, while for nitrogen it ranges from 0.27 to 0.99, suggesting a slightly lower average saturation for nitrogen.
+As the fractional flow of gas ($f_g$) increases, the slice-averaged brine saturation (S$_w$) across the sample decreases for all gases, indicating that more gas is occupying the fracture space.
+For hydrogen and methane, saturation varies between 0.3 and 1, while for nitrogen it ranges from 0.27 to 0.99, suggesting a slightly lower average saturation for nitrogen-brine system.
 It results from the fracture geometry being highly heterogeneous with variable aperture distribution and roughness as shown in Figure \ref{Aperture}.
-The dry scan, Figure \ref{DryScan_3DRender} reveals secondary fractures branching from the centre of the sample, contributing to the intricate fracture network.
-This complexity affects the distribution of fluid saturation across the sample, influencing gas displacement efficiency and the overall flow dynamics.